 Rep. Kerri Evelyn Harris and Sen. Bryan Townsend introduced House Bill 400.
 The measure would raise annual fees for limited liability companies and other alternative business entities, while also increasing fees for a range of services provided by the Delaware Division of Corporations.

-Delaware is the legal home to more than 2 million business entities, including over 66% of Fortune 500 companies.
-State officials say fees and taxes collected through the Division of Corporations account for about 37% of the state’s total revenue, or roughly $2.56 billion.
+Delaware is the legal home to more than 2 million business entities, including over 66 percent of Fortune 500 companies.
+State officials say fees and taxes collected through the Division of Corporations account for about 37 percent of the state’s total revenue, or roughly $2.56 billion.

 Alternative entities — including general partnerships, limited liability companies, limited partnerships and related structures — currently contribute about 10% of that revenue.
 Under the proposal, annual fees for general partnerships, LLCs and limited partnerships would rise from $300 to $400.
 Registered series entities would increase from $75 to $100, while fees for limited liability partnerships and limited liability limited partnerships would increase from $200 to $300 per partner.